cisco-ce/roomos.cisco.com/doc/TechDocs/BookingsWorkspaceIntegration.md

 ### Local calendar

 In a local calendar workspace bookings are stored locally on devices and the integration will update the device's local calendars directly through the cloud REST xAPI service.
-The devices will notify the integration of device-side driven changes through cloud xAPI updates.
-If there are multiple devices registered to a workspace (Companion mode) the calendars for each device are synced automatically between the devices.
+The devices will notify the integration of device driven changes through cloud xAPI updates.
+When multiple devices are registered to a workspace (Companion mode), their calendars automatically sync across all devices.

 ### Hybrid calendar - Exchange/O365/Google